Trie: Full-text search

 A special kind of trie, called a suffix tree, can be used to index all suffixes in a text to carry out fast full-text searches.

 Web search engines

 A specialized kind of trie called a compressed trie, is used in web search engines for storing the indexes - a collection of all searchable words.
 Each terminal node is associated with a list of URLs—called occurrence list—to pages that match the keyword.
 The trie is stored in the main memory, whereas the occurrence is kept in an external storage, frequently in large clusters, or the in-memory index points to documents stored in an external location.

 Bioinformatics

-Tries are used in Bioinformatics, notably in sequence alignment software applications such as BLAST, which indexes all the different substring of length k (called k-mers) of a text by storing the positions of their occurrences in a compressed trie sequence databases.
+Tries are used in Bioinformatics, notably in sequence alignment software applications such as BLAST, which indexes all the different substrings of length k (called k-mers) of a text by storing the positions of their occurrences in a compressed trie sequence databases.